How mobile and cloud technologies enable us to be reliable

 This calls for a paradigm shift in the way we conduct cybersecurity.
 As your employees use cloud applications and work outside security perimeters using unmanaged endpoints and networks, you no longer have visibility or control over your sensitive data.

-I recently invited Art Ashmann, Staff EUC Solutions Engineer at VMware to the Lookout Endpoint Enigma podcast to discuss the opportunities and challenges mobile and cloud technologies have created.
+I recently invited Art Ashmann, Staff EUC Solutions Engineer at VMware to the Lookout Security Soapbox podcast to discuss the opportunities and challenges mobile and cloud technologies have created.
 Art and I talked through the pivots needed to leverage mobility safely and how to determine your path to achieving Zero Trust.
 Here are a couple of takeaways from our conversation:

 Legacy policies and architectures are not enough